 In the historic home you learn more about how it was to live in Key West in the 1800s, and all furnishings reflect the extravagant life for the rich Geiger family.

 And the peaceful tropical garden, with its green trees and plants, complements the house so well and makes a visit one of the best things to do in Key West.
 It’s really a lush and quiet tropical oasis not far away from the contrasting buzziness of Duval Street.

 12. See Key West from the saddle of a bike

-Key West is a very walking friendly town, but a good alternative to exploring Key West by foot is to do so from a bicycle saddle.
+Key West is a very walking friendly town.
+But a good alternative to exploring Key West by foot is to do so from a bicycle saddle.
 To see Key West by bike is both good for your health and a fun Key West thing to do.